Facebook Inc. (FB:US) is acquiring the team of developers behind customer-loyalty application Tagtile, adding to its expertise in mobile software.

 The world’s largest social-networking service is bolstering its talent pool in preparation to take the company public this year.
 The Tagtile deal follows Facebook’s $1 billion planned acquisition of mobile photo app Instagram, announced earlier this week.

-The co-founders of San Francisco startup Tagtile, Abheek Anand and Soham Mazumdar, are engineers with experience working at VMware Inc. (VMW) and Google Inc., according to their website.
+The co-founders of San Francisco startup Tagtile, Abheek Anand and Soham Mazumdar, are engineers with experience working at VMware Inc. (VMW:US) and Google Inc., according to their website.

 Facebook also announced today that businesses can send people coupons that consumers then print out or redeem using mobile phones.